-- 1. What will happen, if - (a) the skin epithelium is not stratified?

-- (b) the stratified squamous epithelium lines the blood vessels? - Ans. (a) If the skin is not stratified it would be prone to wear and tear and protection to innermost layers would be less. - (b) If stratified epithelium lines the blood vessels, the exchange of molecules and gases across the blood vessel through diffusion would not be possible.
+- 1. What will happen, if - (a) the skin epithelium is not stratified? - (b) the stratified squamous epithelium lines the blood vessels? - Ans. (a) If the skin is not stratified it would be prone to wear and tear and protection to innermost layers would be less. - (b) If stratified epithelium lines the blood vessels, the exchange of molecules and gases across the blood vessel through diffusion would not be possible.
 The cell will not get oxygen and glucose or remove waste material like carbon dioxide. - 2.
 The functional combination of nerve and muscle tissue is fundamental to most animals.
 Comment. - Ans.
 The functional combination of nerve and muscle tissue enables animal to move rapidly in response to stimuli.
 Therefore, this combination is fundamental to most animals. - 3.
 What will happen if a cell is not properly organized in tissue? - Ans.
 In multicellular organisms, similar cells which are specialised in a particular function group together to form tissues.
 If cells are not organized into tissue then highly organized and specialised processes like body movement and locomotion, transport of substances, exchange of material, absorption, support, protection etc. in an organism will not function properly.
 There will be no coordination in the functioning of the cells and body. - 4.
 What will happen, if - (a) cilia is not present in the respiratory tract? - (b) lymph is not returned to blood? - Ans. (a) If cilia would not be present in the respiratory tract, the mucus and unwanted dust particles would not be pushed forward and removed from the respiratory tract. - (b) If lymph is not returned to blood, fluid balance in the body would not be maintained and the tissues will swell up at the blocked area causing severe pain. - 5.
 Sieve tube loses its nucleus in the mature state but still stays alive.
 Explain how. - Ans.
 Sieve tube stays alive despite losing its nucleus in mature state because it is in close association with companion cell through protoplasmic connection.
-Companion cells have prominent nucleus and dense cytoplasm and it supports sieve tube through proplasmic connection throughout its lifetime. - 6.
+Companion cells have prominent nucleus and dense cytoplasm and it supports sieve tube through proplasmic connection throughout its lifetime.

 We can control some of the actions of our body, but some are not in our control.
+Comment.

-Comment. - Ans.
+Ans.
 We can only control the voluntary actions of our body like movement of limbs.
 Involuntary actions of our body like heart beat, are not in our control.

-- Self-Assessment --

-- 1. Which meristem helps in increasing length of stem and roots?
+Self-Assessment --- (Page 54)

+1. The image shows the stem of a plant.
+Which type of meristematic tissue is present at the labelled part 'X'?

-- (a) Apical meristem (b) Lateral meristem
+- (a) Apical meristem

+- (b) Intercalary meristem

-- (c) Intercalary meristem (d) None of these
+- (c) Lateral meristem

+- (d) Both apical and lateral meristem

-- Ans. (a) Apical meristem
+Ans. (b) Intercalary meristem

-- 2. Cork is impervious to water because it contains
+2. Cork is impervious to water because it contains

+(a) lignin.

-- (a) lignin. (b) suberin.
+(b) suberin.

+(c) pectin.

-- (c) pectin. (d) fibres.
+(d) fibres.